thread-pond/signature-pad/README.md

 **1.1.2 (May 26, 2010)**

-- Fixed an XSS-like bug, where entering a &lt;script&gt; or an &lt;iframe&gt; element into the name field would cause the code to be executed &lt; and &gt; are now converted to entities
+- Fixed an XSS-like bug, where entering a <script> or an <iframe> element into the name field would cause the code to be executed
+  < and > are now converted to entities

 **1.1.1 (Jan.
 26, 2010)**